Top 10 NBA Playoff Collapses

 10. New York Knicks vs. Miami Heat – 1997 Eastern Conference Semifinals

 The rivalry between the New York Knicks and Miami Heat in the 1990s was less of a basketball rivalry and more of a series of fights that took place during basketball games.
 In 1997, their matchup in the Eastern Conference semifinals would decide who would face Michael Jordan and the Bulls dynasty in the Eastern Conference Finals.
 And a fight led to a bizarre meltdown from the Knicks.

 After going up 3-1 in the series, the Knicks let the Heat bait them into a fight in game five.
 This resulted in star players being suspended for games six and seven.
 Without their star center, Patrick Ewing, in-game six, and John Starks and Larry Johnson for game seven, the Knicks blew a 3-1 lead, and their season ended in disaster.
 Little did they know that disaster would be synonymous with the Knicks franchise in the years to follow.

 9. Houston Rockets vs. Orlando Magic – 1995 NBA Finals

-The Orlando Magic were the top seeded team in the Eastern Conference in the 1995 NBA Playoffs.
+The Orlando Magic were the top-seeded team in the Eastern Conference in the 1995 NBA Playoffs.
 With Shaquille O’Neal and Penny Hardaway leading them, the Magic had the best young core in the NBA.
-But the Houston Rockets had experience that was able to take the Magic apart in short order in a disappointing Finals that ended in just four short games.
+But the Houston Rockets had the experience that was able to take the Magic apart in short order in a disappointing Finals that ended in just four short games.